PaddlePaddle/docs/docs/guides/performance_improving/amp_en.md

 | **loss** | 0.6486028 | 0.6486222  | 0.6743     |

 It can be seen from the statistical results in the above table that the training speed in O1 mode is increased by about 4.5 times, and that in O2 mode is increased by about 5.4 times.

-### 3.3.
-AMP in Dygraph to Static Graph

-In addition to training in the dynamic graph mode and static graph mode, Paddle also supports dynamic to static training mode.
-That is, the dynamic graph code that is easier to develop and debug, and a small amount of code can be added to convert to the static graph mode with better performance.
-For the method of starting AMP in dygraph to static Graph, see [dynamic graph to static graph](../jit/index_cn.html).

-### 3.4.
-AMP in Distributed Training

-Open AMP for distributed training, please refer to the link of [distributed training documents](https://fleet-x.readthedocs.io/en/latest/paddle_fleet_rst/collective/collective_performance/amp.html).

 ## IV.
 Other precautions